synergycodes/ng-diagram/apps/docs/src/content/docs/api/Types/DiagramInitEvent.md

 ---

 Event payload emitted when the diagram initialization is complete.

-This event fires after all nodes and edges including their internal parts have been measured and positioned.
+This event fires after all nodes and edges including their internal parts (ports, labels) have been measured and positioned.

 ## Properties